 "Company!"
 Captain Ibanez shouted.

-"All present!"
-The first platoon sergeant responded with a salute.
+"All present or accounted for!" the first platoon sergeant responded with a salute.

 "Excellent!"
 The captain returned the salute.

 "All present!"
-The fourth platoon sergeant said, with his salute.
+The third platoon sergeant shouted with his salute.

 "Outstanding!"
 Captain Ibanez shouted, performing his little act before acknowledging the salute.
-He looked slowly across the platoons of soldiers, then shouted "All privates, drop and give me twenty!"
+He looked slowly across the platoons and then shouted, "All privates, drop and give me twenty!"

 "Recover!
 All NCO's drop and give me twenty!
 First Sergeant Atkinson, give me twenty."